1 hour 56 minutes

-in the last video, we didn't dive into the ocean cycle, and in this lesson we will talk about the ethical and moral questions that good and will appear at one point in your investigation.
-Ethics and morality of innocent is a big field, since it could be easily translated and moved to the official legal side.
+in the last video, we did a dive into the ocean cycle, and in this lesson we will talk about the ethical and moral questions that could and will appear at one point in your investigation.
+Ethics and morality of Austin is a big field, since it could be easily translated and moved to the official legal side.

-There are a great deal off potential gray areas in oh sent.
+There are a great deal off potential gray areas in assent.
 Actually, intelligence has always been associated with morally shady practices,

 not because data is by itself illegal.
 Rather, how did you obtain that data and what kind of context it will be used as information because maybe it has been clearly marked as confidential